PEZ/js2clj2js/README.md

 The app has three buttons, all of which give the same result: _The countries of the map are decorated according to their BigMac index + get a hover small popup each with some details._ The difference is in _how_ they do it. _Open the development console and try the buttons._

 * [clj_data.cljs](src/js2clj2js/clj_data.cljs) Button 1 goes the way over Clojure data and then back to JS data
-* The other two buttons use [applied-science/js-interop](https://github.com/applied-science/js-interop) to ergonomically work with the JS Data and transform it.
+* Buttons 2 and 3 use [applied-science/js-interop](https://github.com/applied-science/js-interop) to ergonomically work with the JS Data and transform it.
   * [js_data.cljs](src/js2clj2js/js_data.cljs) Button 2 uses macros like `js-interop/defn` and `js-interop/let` to retain the destructuring convenience of Clojure data
   * [js_mode.cljs](src/js2clj2js/js_mode.cljs) Button 3 uses [the experimental macro `js-interop.alpha/js`](https://github.com/applied-science/js-interop/pull/32) to enter “JS mode” and reach almost to the levels of [squint-js](https://github.com/squint-cljs/squint) in the feeling of working with JavaScript data from the comfort of Clojure.
+* Button 4 uses the same transform function as Button 1, but converts to and from Clojure data using [cljs-bean](https://github.com/mfikes/cljs-bean) (see [the update below](#update-cljs-bean) for more on this)

 **NB**: Both the `js-interop` wielding buttons have the same performance profile.
 They differ in their ergonomics.